Himalayan owl

-The Himalayan owl (Strix nivicolum), or Himalayan wood owl is a medium sized owl native to the forests and mountain ranges of the Himalayas, Taiwan and Korea.
+The Himalayan owl or Himalayan wood owl (Strix nivicolum) is a medium-sized owl native to the forests and mountain ranges of the Himalayas, Taiwan and Korea.
 Although populations are declining, this owl is not considered endangered and is currently listed as a species of Least Concern on the IUCN Red List due to its large range and slow decline.
 The Himalayan owl is nocturnal and is rarely seen in most areas of its range.
 Few studies have been done on its lifestyle and current population trends.

 Description

-The Himalayan Owl measures 35–40 cm and has a wingspan of approximately 270mm, classifying it as a medium sized owl.
+The Himalayan owl measures 35–40 cm and has a wingspan of approximately 270mm, classifying it as a medium-sized owl.
 The Himalayan Owl has warm-toned, tawny-coloured, plumage with light brown, dark brown and white colouring across its body.
-Its chest is light brown and white with vertical dark brown stripes, while it’s wings and tail feathers are darker with white horizontal bands and light patches towards the tips.
-It’s head is round and without ear tufts and is a dark brown colour with lighter speckling, similar to its wings.
+Its chest is light brown and white with vertical dark brown stripes, while its wings and tail feathers are darker with white horizontal bands and light patches towards the tips.
+Its head is round and without ear tufts and is a dark brown colour with lighter speckling, similar to its wings.
 The Himalayan owl has a small, hooked, yellow beak located around half an inch under its eyes in the center of its paler coloured face.
 Unlike many bird species, males and female Himalayan owls are morphologically similar, and cannot be differentiated by appearance.
 The juvenile Himalayan Owl appears similar to the adult yet is distinguished by slight white barring on the dark crown of its head.

 Taxonomy

-The Himalayan Owl is part of the Strigidae family, within the Genus Strix.
-Once considered a subspecies of the Tawny owl, Strix nivicolum is now considered its own species due to its genetic diversity, geographic differences, darker plumage, shorter tail and distinct call.
+The Himalayan owl is part of the Strigidae family, within the Genus Strix.
+Once considered a subspecies of the tawny owl, Strix nivicolum is now considered its own species due to its genetic diversity, geographic differences, darker plumage, shorter tail and distinct call.
 The Himalayan owl has 3 subspecies that are distinguished by their geographic location and minor differences in appearance.